Itanus: Itanos Archaeological Survey

 The first part of the project, which began in 1994 as a collaboration between the Ephorate, the French School, and the Institute of Mediterranean Studies of Rethymno, (Note: The full name is Institute of Mediterranean Studies of the Foundation for Research and Technology Hellas, with offices at Rethymno.
 The abbreviation of the second part of the name, FORTH, is often used in the literature to mean the Institute.) is usually termed "The Itanos Archaeological Survey" (La prospection d’Itanos).
 The decision to survey was based on a land settlement arbitration recorded in a public inscription found in Hellenistic Itanos (Note: This is the inscription now fixed into the doorway of the church at Toplou Monastery.) specifying that the city was sovereign over the entire northeast promontory from Cape Sideros to Karoumes Beach south of Cape Plaka, westward to the mountains of East Crete, a total area of 130 km2.
 The southern part of this range was already known to have been Minoan.
 The major site, Roussolakkos, an early version of Palaikastro, was studied by members of the British School at Athens.
 The French School therefore concentrated on the region from Vai Beach north to (but not including) the military reservation on Cape Sidero, an area of about 20 km2, or 15% of Hellenistic Itanos’ territory, with the expectation that, based on the 1950 excavation, they would find “a Greek countryside.”
 The final results of the survey have now been released.

 The survey was conducted by the two main institutional collaborators from 1994 to 2005 inclusive (12 years).
 The work was actually performed by an équipe ("team") of UMR 7041 of the CNRS, the French national research institute, which undertook a number of archaeological projects.
-The persons responsable (French for "in charge") were Alain Schnapp and Alain Duplouy.
+The persons responsible (French for "in charge") were Alain Schnapp and Alain Duplouy.
 The final outcome of the survey was a virtual map of the surveyed area stored in what came to be known as The Itanos Archaeological Survey database, which was developed over the period and has been online since 2006 running on the servers of the French School.
 (Note: There are two interfaces, public and private.
 The public offers the option of generating maps.Costa, Eyraud, Duplouy & Sarris 2008.
 The private, of restricted access, gives select academics access to the archaeological notes and such additional props as "sherd charts."Costa, Eyraud, Duplouy & Sarris 2008.)
 The database stores points (données, "data") on the map.
 One point is a numbered site containing one or more objects of archaeological interest, such as a wall, or a scatter of sherds.
 The information for a site includes description, date, etc. The database is searchable on a range of specifiable criteria.